monperrus/gakoci/README.md

 ### Cloning the repo

-If the job file is a shell script whose file name ends with `.sh`:

-* the git repository is automatically checkout
-* the following variable are available
+If the job file is a shell script whose file name ends with `.sh`, the git repository is automatically checkout and the following variable are available

     branch="master"
     statuses_url="https://api.github.com/repos/monperrus/test/statuses/385f1274627568a6d225061452abb3f3663ff57d"